-This is the worst kind of soil for the coffee tree, whose long tap-root's ever seeking nourishment from beneath.
-On this soil it is very common to see a young plantation giving great promise; but as the trees increase in growth the tap-root reaches the clay subsoil and the plantation immediately falls off.
+This is the worst kind of soil for the coffee-tree, whose long tap-root is ever seeking nourishment from beneath.
+On this soil it is very common to see a young plantation giving great promise; but as the trees increase in growth, the tap-root reaches the clay subsoil, and the plantation immediately falls off.
 The subsoil is of far more importance to the coffee-tree than the upper surface; the latter may be improved by manure, but if the former is bad there is no remedy.

-The first thing to be considered being the soil, and the planter being satisfied with its quality, there is another item of equal importance to be taken into consideration when choosing a locality for a coffee estate.
+The first thing to be considered being the soil, and the planter being satisfied with its quality, there is another item of equal importance to be taken into consideration, when choosing a locality for a coffee estate.
+This is an extent of grazing land sufficient for the support of the cattle required for producing manure.